Minnesota’s North Shore Is One Of The Most Underrated Elopement Locations In The US: Here’s Why

 Most couples who come to the North Shore for their elopement say the same thing when they step out of their car for the first time.
 They go quiet.
 Not because they don’t have words, but because Lake Superior takes them away.

-This is not a pretty lake.
-It is an inland sea.
+This is not just a pretty lake.
+It is basically an inland sea.
 It is 350 miles long and so deep it has never fully warmed.
 It has its own weather patterns.
 It has waves that crash against the cliffs with a force that stops you in your tracks.
 It looks, feels, and sounds like the ocean, and most people have absolutely no idea it exists in the middle of Minnesota.

 Most elopement destinations give you one vibe.
 The North Shore gives you everything.